biaslab/biaslab-hugo/content/research/starter-guide.md

 Your project will likely be embedded as a building block in our research plan.
 I expect a **professional attitude** which includes that you conduct yourself as a **team player**.
 Be aware that this is _your_ project so _you_ are responsible for keeping an eye on departmental regulations and deadlines.
 Stick to deadlines and promises or inform me ahead of time when plans cannot be maintained.

-If you are an M.Sc.-EE student at TU/e, then you should be familiar with the graduation project requirements as listed in the [education guide](https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering/curriculum/graduation-project/) of the Electrical Engineering department.
+If you are an MSc-EE student at TU/e, then you should be familiar with the graduation project requirements as listed in the [education guide](https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering/curriculum/graduation-project/) of the Electrical Engineering department.
 In particular, take note that your final evaluation will be based on the following criteria:

 1. Understanding own specialization (25%)
   - You should (strive to) have a deep understanding of the field/topic that you work on.
 A good way to get feedback on this goal is to explain to others what you work on.